This post was last updated on June 21st, 2019 at 12:35 pm

 What methods of payment does the APA accept?

 The APA accepts cash, checks, money orders, MasterCard, Visa or Discover charge cards.
-You may call us to make a charge card payment over the phone or online ticket payment here.
+You may call us to make a charge card payment over the phone or make a payment online.
+Please note online payments have a service fee.

 Can I make payments after Allentown Parking Authority business hours?

-All payments may be made through the mail, online ticket payments here or may be deposited in the Night Drop slot located outside our office at 603 W. Linden Street.
+All payments may be made through the mail.
+Online ticket payments may be paid here or may be deposited in the Night Drop slot located outside our office at 603 W. Linden Street.
 Payments deposited in the Night Drop slot go into a secure area and are retrieved daily.
 Cash should NOT be placed in the drop box.
 Payments made after hours in the drop box will be credited for the previous day.

 Beginning on December 1st, 2006, street cleaning will be done in Allentown on a year round basis in most parts of the city.
 If unsure about a specific area, check the signs on that block.